Three dates in. Everything's perfect. Then you do it again.

 That thing.
 Your thing.

-The pattern that kills every promising connection before it can bloom.
+The pattern that kills every promising connection before it has a chance.

 Maybe you: